chamaken/cgolmnl/README.md

 ### callback ###

 in my horrible understanding, Go function which called from C has to be exported.
-To follow this, functions which uses callback was implemented in hacky way. callback is classified into two major - for nlmsghdr, cb_run and nlattr. both of C functions are wrapped in cb.c
+To follow this, functions which uses callback was implemented in a hacky way. callback is classified into two major - for nlmsghdr, cb_run and nlattr. both of C functions are wrapped in cb.c

-1. call Go function wrapping C function in cb.c. it creates psuedo data param from (non exported) requested Go callback function and real data param.
+1. call Go function wrapping C function in cb.c. it creates pseudo data param from (non exported, real) Go callback function and real data param.
-2. wrapped function calls real libmnl function
+2. wrapping C function calls real libmnl function
 3. real libmnl function call Go callback, GoAttrCb (attr.go) in case of nlattr, GoCb (callback.go) nlmsghdr.
 4. Go callback above demultiplex data param into Go function and real data param
-5. requested Go callback will be called
+5. call real Go callback

 cb_run2() is too complicated for me to implement. then I added new one - cb_run3() which introduce new callback prototype.